Henry Dudley (1531–1557): Biography

 Henry Dudley was born c.
-1531 and was the fifth son of Sir John Dudley, later Viscount Lisle, Earl of Warwick and Duke of Northumberland, and his wife Jane Guildford.
+1531 and was the seventh son of Sir John Dudley, later Viscount Lisle, Earl of Warwick and Duke of Northumberland, and his wife Jane Guildford.
 The Dudley lineage goes back to a family called Sutton.
 In the early 14th century they became the lords of Dudley Castle, from whom Henry descended through his paternal grandfather.
 This was Edmund Dudley, a councillor to Henry VII, who was executed after his royal master's death.
 Through his father's mother, Elizabeth Grey, Viscountess Lisle, Guildford descended from the Hundred Years War heroes, Richard Beauchamp, Earl of Warwick, and John Talbot, 1st Earl of Shrewsbury.

-When Henry was born, his father was a knight, in 1537 he became vice-admiral and later Lord Admiral.
+When Henry was born, his father was a knight, in 1537 he became vice-admiral and later Lord High Admiral.
 Under the young King Edward VI, Henry's father became Lord President of the Privy Council and de facto ruled England from 1550 to 1553.
 In 1542 John Dudley was created Viscount Lisle, later was created Earl of Warwick and then Duke of Northumberland in October 1551.
 Henry's mother served as a lady-in-waiting to Anne Boleyn, and later to Anne of Cleves.
 She was interested in the Reformed religion and, with her family, moved in evangelical circles from the mid-1530s.
 All Dudley's children grew up in a Protestant household and enjoyed a humanist education.
 Henry Dudley and his brothers were trained by, among others, the mathematician John Dee.

 In January 1553 the King became ill and by the beginning of June his condition was hopeless.
 For more than a year, the Imperial ambassador Jehan de Scheyfye had been convinced of Northumberland being engaged in some "mighty plot" to settle the Crown on his own head.
 Always looking out for signs as to this respect, he reported talk that the Duke was contemplating the divorce of his eldest son to marry him to Princess Elizabeth.
 In fact, it was Henry's youngest brother, Guildford Dudley, who had recently been married on King's favourite cousin Lady Jane Grey.
 Lady Jane was to ascend the English throne after the King's death, according to Edward's will, headed "My Devise for the Succession", in which he bypassed his half-sisters Mary and Elizabeth.
 In 21 June hundred and two personages signed the letters patent, which were supposed to settle the Crown on Jane.
 King Edward VI died on 6 July.
 On 10 July Jane and Guildford made their ceremonial entry into the Tower of London.
 The same day as Jane's proclamation, a letter from Mary Tudor arrived in London, saying that she was now queen and demanding the obedience of the Council.